morrownr/8812au-20210629/README.md

 ```

 Note: It is recommended that you reboot your system at this point.
 The
-rest of the installation will appreciate having a fully up to date
+rest of the installation will appreciate having a fully up-to-date
 system to work with.
 The installation can then be continued with Step 3.

 ```
 sudo reboot
 ```

-#### Step 3: Install the required packages (select the option for the OS you are using)
+#### Step 3: Install the required packages (select the option for the distro you are using)

 Note: If your Linux distro does not fall into one of options listed
 below, you will need to research how to properly setup up the development